 Another way they are encouraging people to sign up is by waiving their AirAsia processing fee (which can save you up to RM48).

 How Does BigPay Survive

 BigPay is in the technology business.
-They want as many people using their ewallets and s with most tech companies, they are willing to throw a lot of money into growing user base (Uber and Grab through BILLIONS into getting customers to use their platform).
+They are in a compeition with a bunch of different companies who want as many people using their ewallets and s with most tech companies, they are willing to throw a lot of money into growing user base (Uber and Grab through BILLIONS into getting customers to use their platform).
 Which is fine for us in the short run, but what could the future look like?